jmackillop/Order-Book-Modelling/README.md

-Or for an indepth academic overview of LOBs, see the survey paper here https://people.maths.ox.ac.uk/porterm/papers/gould-qf-final.pdf
+Or for an indepth academic overview of LOBs, see the survey paper here https://people.maths.ox.ac.uk/porterm/papers/gould-qf-final.pdf where there are some good diagrams on the 3rd page.

-Or ask for a copy of my essay :D
+Or ask for a copy of my essay :)